Confluence vs Notion vs Knoah: Best Knowledge Base for Small Teams

 Weaknesses: Flexibility means every team builds a different structure, making it hard to find anything as the workspace grows.
 Performance degrades with large workspaces.
 The wiki feature is a recent addition and still lacks maturity.
 Search can be slow and imprecise.

-Knoah: The AI-native alternative
+Knoah: The smart-search-native alternative

-Weaknesses: Not a general-purpose workspace — it is focused specifically on knowledge retrieval, not project management or document creation.
+Weaknesses: Not a general-purpose workspace, it is focused specifically on knowledge retrieval, not project management or document creation.
 Newer product with a smaller user base than Confluence or Notion.

-Pricing comparison for a 15-person team
+Try Knoah free for 14 daysPricing comparison for a 15-person team

-• Confluence Premium (with AI): $173/month ($11.55 x 15 users)
+- Confluence Premium (with smart search): $173/month ($11.55 x 15 users)

-• Notion Plus + AI: $330/month ($22 x 15 users)
+- Notion Plus + smart features: $330/month ($22 x 15 users)

-• Knoah Team: $49/month flat (unlimited users)
+- Knoah Team: $49/month flat (unlimited users)

 With per-seat pricing, your costs grow every time you hire.
 With Knoah, you pay the same whether your team is 5 people or 50.
 For growing teams, this difference compounds quickly.